Jerricho Cotchery: 2015 season

+In the 2015 season, Cotchery played in 14 games and started three.
+He recorded 39 receptions for 485 receiving yards and three receiving touchdowns.

-In 2015, the Carolina Panthers played in Super Bowl 50, which was Cotchery's first appearance in the Super Bowl.
+The Carolina Panthers played in Super Bowl 50, which was Cotchery's first appearance in the Super Bowl.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.
 In the loss, Cotchery caught two passes for 17 yards but was credited with three drops, after having not dropped a pass the entire season.
 His first drop was a subject of controversy.
 After initially having the ball bounce off his hands, Cotchery managed to grab the ball on the way to the ground, but the pass was ruled incomplete as it seemed that the ball touched the ground as he was trying to get control of it.
 The play was challenged, and senior official Mike Carey believed it would be an easy overturn.
 The ruling of an incomplete pass stood.
 Two plays later, the Panthers would fumble the ball and the Broncos would recover it in the endzone for a touchdown.

 Cotchery's next drop came on the very next drive, on a third down play, which forced a Carolina punt on what had been a promising drive that had gotten out to midfield.
 His third was on a pass that was either going to be a touchdown or would set up Carolina inside the five yard line, the drive ultimately ending in a missed field goal.

 At the end of the 2015 season, Cotchery did not sign with another NFL team.